 Disc replacement surgery is a cutting-edge alternative to spinal fusion that involves replacing a damaged disc with an artificial implant which closely mimics the stability and shock absorbing properties of a healthy spinal disc.
 By avoiding fusing multiple vertebrae together, disc replacement preserves the natural flexibility and biomechanics of the spine while relieving pain due to spinal instability.

 Todd Gravori, MD, Director of ProMedSPINE, is a board-certified neurosurgeon with fellowship training in advanced spine surgery.
 At ProMedSPINE, we take pride in offering the most sophisticated technology and cutting-edge minimally invasive spine procedures to provide the highest quality of care for our patients.
 To learn more about this revolutionary disc replacement surgery, or to schedule an initial consultation with Dr. Gravori, please call 888-75-SPINE.

 Efforts to create a safe, durable, and functional artificial disc began in the early 1960s.
 In the past 50 years, the design of artificial discs has improved dramatically, making disc replacement the treatment of choice for many patients requiring surgical stabilization.

-An artificial disc is a composite structure, composed of rigid metal endplates and a polyethylene or rubber spacer in between.
+An artificial implant is a composite structure, composed of rigid metal endplates and a polyethylene or rubber spacer in between.
 With the endplates securely fixed to vertebrae above and below, the flexible spacer provides cushion and enables all the complex range of motions of a natural spinal disc.
-An artificial disc can be easily monitored through X-ray imaging and is built to support normal daily activities for up to 50 years.
+An artificial implant can be easily monitored through X-ray imaging and is built to support normal daily activities for up to 50 years.
 The materials used are similar to those used in hip and knee replacements, and are designed not to cause irritation or sensitivities.

 Who is a Candidate for Disc Replacement?